Working with files

 File transfer is carried out in three stages:

-Upload a file to server storage.
+2. Uploading a file to the server's file storage.
 The file is uploaded to the server using an HTTP request (see the example below).

-Sending a message with an attached file.
-A message is created in the chat that includes the identifier of a previously uploaded file.
+3. Sending a message with an attached file.
+A message is created in the chat that includes the identifier of the previously uploaded file.

 Downloading the file occurs in two stages:

-If the file size or extension does not meet the restrictions set by the administrator, a error 310 will be returned.
+If the file size or its extension does not meet the restrictions set by the administrator, an error 310 will be returned.

 Request: